Preparing to Apply

 Do I qualify for an application fee waiver?

-The $70.00 application fee is automatically waived for applications submitted by the fee waiver deadline listed on our application page.
+The $70.00 application fee is automatically waived for applications submitted by the fee waiver deadline listed on our Admissions Timeline & Requirements.
 Your LSAC Credential Assembly Service (CAS) report, transcript, letter(s) of recommendation, and LSAT or GRE score can be submitted after that date.

 Our law school does not waive/pay the fee for an applicant's LSAC Credential Assembly Service (CAS) Report.
 Applicants will need to pay LSAC to send us a CAS report unless they have received a fee waiver directly from Law School Admission Council (LSAC).